 This loop track starts from the Seawinds Gardens information shelter.
 The wide, shaded walking track showcases some of the best remnant vegetation in the park.

-Two Bays Walking Track – 26km, 8 to 10 hours one way
+Two Bays Walking Trail – 26km, 8 to 10 hours one way

 Things to do in the area